-He swaps between the two timelines when he goes to sleep.
-He’s also a detective, and that comes into play as the worlds sort of run parallel, and he uses information from one world to solve crimes in the other.
+When he goes to sleep he swaps between two timelines.
+He’s also a detective, and as the worlds sort of run parallel, and he uses information from one world to solve crimes in the other world.

 The show only lasted 13 episodes but had some serious potential!

 Posted by u/APartyInMyPants

 This show had an outstanding cast but some actors got roles in bigger movies and had to leave.
 Jane Lynch left to do Glee, Adam Scott landed his gig on Parks and Recreation, etc. So the show ended after only two seasons.
 To this day, it’s still one of my favorite comedy shows!

 Andy Griffith played the owner of a salvage yard who, in the first episode, managed to purchase a surplus of rocket engines from NASA.
 He used them to build his own rocket ship.
 You must be wondering why?
 Because there was valuable salvage in space.
 He successfully launched the rocket from his salvage yard, and also collected a dead satellite, returned it to Earth, and melted it down just as the government agents arrived too late to catch him in the act.